MattDunn11/EncodeSolanaBootcamp2024/Notes/Rust_Keywords.md

-In addition to let, there are several other common keywords in Rust that you should be familiar with as a Rust developer.
+There are several other common keywords in Rust that you should be familiar with as a Rust developer.
 These keywords play important roles in defining the structure and behavior of Rust code.
 Here are some of the most commonly used ones:

 fn: Used to declare a function.
 ```